-When a player has the best possible hand, he will be called a "nuts".
+When a player has the best possible hand, he is said to have the "nuts".
 Having "air" is exactly the opposite.
-When you have air, you don't even have a pair.
-When a player has "air" he can play conservatively and fold or try for the whole thing (bluffing with air).
+When you have air, you do not even have a pair.
+When a player has air, he can play conservatively and fold or go all in (bluff with air).

-Sometimes a player ends up with air, but still had incredible potential with his hand.
-Let's say you have a nine and a ten in heart preflop.
-The flop gives 7 of hearts, 8 of hearts and 2 of spades.
-Here you have a monstrous draw.
-All 6s or Jacks will give you a straight, all hearts will give you a flush, all nines and tens will give you a pair.
-In this situation, if you're in position flop and you have lead (you're preflop scratch), you'll want to bet.
-Let's say you bet on flop and your opponent calls the bet.
-If the turn is still a brick (a card that isn't significant to you), you'll probably bet again.
-And if the river is a brick again, you might have the reflex to bet your "air" big in the hope that your opponent will fold.
+Sometimes a player is left with air, but had incredible potential with his hand.
+Let's say you have a nine and a ten in hearts preflop.
+The flop is 7 of hearts, 8 of hearts and 2 of spades.
+Here you have a monster draw.
+All 6s or jacks will give you a straight, all hearts will give you a flush, all nines and tens will give you a pair.
+In this situation, if you are in position on the flop and have the lead (you are the preflop raiser), you will want to bet.
+Let's say you bet on the flop and your opponent calls the bet.
+If the turn is still a brick (a card that is not significant to you), you will probably bet again.
+And if the river is a brick again, you might have the reflex to bet big on your "air" in hopes of getting your opponent to fold.